PhD Program Overview

 Concentration in Health Services Research & Policy Competencies

-- Evaluate the strengths and weakness of experimental, quasi-experimental and observational study designs and be able to select the most appropriate design for a specified research question.
+- Evaluate the strengths and weaknesses of experimental, quasi-experimental and observational study designs and formulate the most appropriate design for a specified research question.

 - Select and implement appropriate analytic techniques from advanced epidemiological, statistical, economic, and qualitative or survey methods to examine a specified research question.